 Built on the compact base of the PG-9DHD machine, an extended 20” (508 mm) work wheel and regulating wheel allows several components to be ground simultaneously.
-Using a rigid hard chromed slide assembly with a resolution of 0.1 micron, controlling slide velocity and position is done simply through touch screen control.
-The PG-9X20DHD will Form grind a 20” long 0.5” diameter green tungsten carbide rod down to 0.250” in less than 12 seconds to 0.001” (25 µm) accuracy.
+Using a rigid hard chromed slide assembly with a resolution of 0.1 micron, the PG-9X20DHD will Form grind a 20” long 0.5” diameter green tungsten carbide rod down to 0.250” in less than 12 seconds to 0.001” (25 µm) accuracy.

 Remote connectivity simplifies troubleshooting and maintenance.

 Built specific for the part, the gantry picks and places parts in the grind zone in one motion.

 Collects and removes debri and dust from the work area.

 Comes with arbor, flange with four weights and stand.
 Balanced grinding wheels are critical for high precision parts.

 Post grinding and cleaning, the data is collected, analyzed and fed back to the machine for automatic size compensation.
 Measurements are shown on a trend graph on the machine control.

 Built specific for the part; integrated into the cell.